Dan3105/Authcookbook/.obsidian/001 - .NET Authcookbook/0001 Authentication.md

 An authentication challenge is invoked by Authorization when an unauthenticated user requests an endpoint that requires authentication.

 Authorization invokes a challenge using the specified authentication scheme(s), or the default if none is specified.
 See [`ChallengeAsync`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.authenticationhttpcontextextensions.challengeasync).
 #### Forbid
 An authentication scheme's forbid action is called by Authorization when an authenticated user attempts to access a resource they're not permitted to access.
 See [`ForbidAsync`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.authenticationhttpcontextextensions.forbidasync)

-### Policy schemes
-**Authentication policy schemes** make it easier to have a single logical authentication scheme potentially use multiple approaches.
-For example, a policy scheme might use Google authentication for challenges, and cookie authentication for everything else. **Authentication policy schemes** make it:

-- Easy to forward any authentication action to another scheme.
-- Forward dynamically based on the request.